pie6k/statek/packages/docs/docs/getting-started/views.md

 title: Views
 ---

+:::info React only docs section

+This section is required only if you use statek with React.
+If you want to use plain version of statek, feel free to skip this chapter

+:::

 :::note

 This section uses parts of the code created in previous tutorial parts.

-:::

-:::note React only docs section

-This section is required only if you use statek with React.
-If you want to use plain version of statek, feel free to skip this chapter

 :::